Sensor Resolution in Remote Sensing

 Resolution is a broad term commonly used in Remote Sensing.

-The Resolution is a number of pixels display on a display device, or area on the ground that a pixel represents in an image file.
+The Resolution is several pixels display on a display device, or area on the ground that a pixel represents in an image file.

 4 distinct types of resolution must be considered: